top of page

 Directions

-Add 2 quarts of water and 2 tablespoons of salt to a large bowl and stir very well.
-Add the black beans and let soak 10 hours.
+Add 2 quarts of water and the black beans to a bowl and let soak overnight.

 Balsamic Salsa